haraka/Haraka/docs/plugins/data.headers.md

 > more than one 'Date', 'From', 'Sender', 'Reply-To', 'To', 'Cc', 'Bcc',
 > 'Message-Id', 'In-Reply-To', 'References' or 'Subject' header.

-The list of required and singular headers can be customized in config/data.headers.ini.

 The next two tests encompass the RFC 5322 checks:

 ## duplicate\_singular